-I’m assuming you’re referring to osteoarthritis, the degenerative disease that occurs as we get older and is the result of years of wear and tear.
+I’m assuming you’re referring to osteoarthritis, the degenerative disease that can occur as we get older and is often the result of years of wear and tear.
 This common malady is marked by breakdown of the cartilage that cushions joints.
-Symptoms include pain after repeated use, especially later in the day; and swelling, pain, and stiffness after long periods of inactivity (the stiffness you may feel when you get out of bed in the morning tends to subside with movement and activity).
+Symptoms include pain after repeated use, especially later in the day; and swelling, pain, and stiffness after long periods of inactivity.
 In advanced cases, pain occurs even at rest.

-Drinking water with any kind of salt won’t do a thing for your arthritis and could affect you adversely in other ways.
+Drinking water with any kind of salt won’t do a thing for your arthritis and could affect you adversely.
 If you’re salt sensitive, it could cause water retention and elevate your blood pressure, a risk factor for cardiovascular disease.

-While I don’t recommend drinking salt water, there are dietary changes you can make that may help reduce the inflammation that underlies arthritis pain:
+While I don’t recommend drinking saltwater, here are some simple dietary changes you can make that may help reduce the inflammation that underlies arthritis pain:

 Andrew Weil, M.D.